-Founded by pro surfer Kelly Slater and designer John Moore, Outerknown is a menswear line that tackles the dual problems of textile waste and ocean plastic by creating entirely recyclable clothing from abandoned fighing nets.
+Founded by pro surfer Kelly Slater and designer John Moore, Outerknown is a menswear line that tackles the dual problems of textile waste and ocean plastic by creating entirely recyclable clothing from abandoned fishing nets.
 Slater and Moore’s line offer casual men’s separates, sporty board shorts and accessories made entirely in the USA.

 Crème de la Mer